nicoryne/notes/CSIT226/modeling-data-in-organization.md

         *Example: Phone number of a student can be either landline or mobile*

 - Derived Attribute
-    - an attribute that can be derived from other attributes is derived attributes.
+    - an attribute that can be derived from other attributes.
         *Example: Total and average marks of a student*

 #### Other Types of Attributes